 Up until 2 years ago, I worked as a Support Teacher specialising in learning support and special education.
 I absolutely loved it, but I became too unwell and was spending a lot of time in hospital.

 I love to make others laugh and have been told I have a cheeky sense of humour.
 I also enjoy arts and crafts, board games, adding to my owl collection and listening to music.

 I feel very blessed and proud to be a part of this awe-inspiring group, I think you’re all so brave and amazing.
 Thank you for entrusting us with your stories and I look forward to getting to know you all.

 I’m Nicole, happily married wife to Ben and mother of two remarkable young people (18 + 21) from Western Australia.
 My health journey started over 20 years ago, when I was diagnosed with Ankylosing Spondylitis and Ulcerative Colitis.
 I also have Gastroparesis, Fibromyalgia, Sciatica, Lung Disease and Functional Neurological Disorder.

 I’m also in the unique position of being carer for my beautiful daughter Alysha, who has significant health issues as well.
 It is heartbreaking seeing her so unwell and in pain, but it has given us an extra special bond.

 I’m an avid cook, addicted to cookbooks and am a huge MasterChef fan.
 I grew up on a farm and love animals, especially my beloved 17 year old cat.
 I enjoy scrapbooking, sewing and puzzles.

-If you’re looking for genuine support, care, understanding & friendship, you are so welcome to join Medical Musings with Friends.
-Feel free to also share the link with any others you know who have a chronic illness & may benefit from a safe place to connect with others living with chronic & complex diseases, who truly understand the daily challenges.
+If you’re looking for genuine support, care, understanding and friendship, you are so welcome to join Medical Musings with Friends.
+Feel free to also share the link with any others you know who have a chronic illness and may benefit from a safe place to connect with others living with chronic and complex diseases, who truly understand the daily challenges.
 A warm welcome awaits.